prisma-collective/docs/docs/Context & Narrative/Stakeholders and Growth Strategy.md

 ![[bus-model.png]]

 Over time, using these ALJs as the innovation impulse, the engine driving creation, we can build out action-learning infrastructure.
-This is to work towards a platform where these events organise themselves and people work in a distributed manner on bioregional transitions toward regenerative pathways.
+This is to work towards a platform where these events organise themselves and people work in a distributed manner on bioregional transition pathways.
 All capacities and resourcing is organised and accounted for in a decentralised manner by leveraging these underlying patterns we're working on.

 ![[ordering.png]]